All biographies should be considered incomplete – with research ongoing.

 (1891-1954) Comedian, singer, and revusical, pantomime, film and radio actor.
 [Born Harry Van der Sluice]

 One of Australia’s greatest ever larrikin comedians, Roy Rene is best remembered for his early career partnership with Nat Phillips as “Stiffy and Mo.”
-The pair toured the Fullers Australia and New Zealand circuits as the stars of a series of Phillips’ original revusicals and pantomimes between 1916-24 and 1927-28.
+The pair toured the Fullers‘ Australia and New Zealand circuits as the stars of a series of Phillips’ original revusicals and pantomimes between 1916-24 and 1927-28.
 In the early 1930s he co-produced revues, starred in the film Strike Me Lucky (1933) and continued to be a variety top-liner into the 1940s.
-He began his extraordinarily successful radio career in 1946 with the MaCackie Mansion series.
+He began his extraordinarily successful radio career in 1940 with The Misadventures of Mo (with his wife, Sadie Gale) and had his greatest radio success with the McCackie Mansion series (1947-50).

 ˚˚˚